xiix0/scam/README.md

-F.S.
-Fitzgerald to Hemingway:
-	"Ernest, the rich are different from us."
-Hemingway:
-	"Yes.
-They have more money."
+Just to have it is enough.